NOAA-GFDL/CEFI-regional-MOM6/docs/source/apiref.rst

 API Reference
 =============

 This API reference is a partial image of the complete API documentation.
-The pages you find here are linkable - the url for the page is static.
+We list here the modules related to generic tracers.

 .. toctree::
   :maxdepth: 1